anpaul7/nuodb-operator/README.md

 * **Demonstrate Transactional Scale-out**

-To easily scale out your NuoDB Transaction Engines (TEs) to meet an increased SQL application workload, from the commmand line, run,
+To easily scale out your NuoDB Transaction Engines (TEs) to meet an increased SQL application workload, from the command line, run,
 ```
 kubectl edit nuodb
 ```